jbirtley88/gremel/README.md

 - Allow the mounting of files via HTTP File upload
 - Allow mounting of datasources by url, e.g. `https://myapi.com/api/v1/foo`
 - Allow exporting to files (particularly Excel)
+- a convert` subcommand that allows scripting of file conversions (e.g. Excel->JSON etc)

 # Licences
 Gremel uses the very permissive BSD-3-Clause licence.
 There are zero restrictions on how you use it, other than you acknowledge using it (and please give it a star on github!)